thcorre/phnog2025-workshop/README.md

 - HTTPS URL's towards this repo and access to a web based IDE in case you don't have one installed on your operating system.

 > !!!
 Make sure to backup any code, config, ... <u> offline (e.g your laptop)</u>.
-> The public cloud instances will be destroyed once the workshop is concluded.</p>
+> The public cloud instance will be destroyed once the workshop is concluded.</p>

 ### Group ID